TobleMiner/buildroot-cmm2/README.md

 5. Build the system image running `make all`

 # Installation

+## Bootloader
+To support booting Linux u-boot needs to be flashed to the internal flash of the STM32H7 on the CMM2.
+This can be done via the DFU USB bootloader present in the STM.
+To activate the DFU bootrom, place the `Boot select` jumper on the rightmost two pins and press the reset button.
+Now use the USB A to A cable to connect the USB A port on the CMM2 to one of your computers USB A ports.
+Next flash the bootloader with dfu-util:
+`dfu-util --dfuse-address 0x08000000 -a 0 -D output/images/u-boot.bin`

+## Linux
-Once the build finished the file `output/images/sdcard.img` contains the system image. `dd` those images to both the microSD and CF card.
+Once the build finished the file `output/images/sdcard.img` contains the system image. `dd` this image to both the microSD and CF card.

+## DOOM assets
 Additionally you will need to obtain the `DOOM.WAD` file containing all game assets.
 Copy it to the root of the second partition on the CF card.